Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 Source: Author spreadsheet

-Multiple-wise, Netapp (NTAP) and Cisco (CSCO) both trade at over 9x EBITDA.
+Multiple-wise, NetApp (NTAP) and Cisco both trade at over 9x EBITDA.
 We assumed 6x for Dell’s ISG business.

 On the computer side, Hewlett Packard (HPE) trades at 5.9x next year's EBITDA.
 HPE just reported revenue declines of 4.6% for the October quarter.
 Core Dell (CSG and ISG) revenue was up 2.6%, a far better outcome.
 Dell simply deserves a better multiple than HPE.